 I wrote my sizes on a napkin to let him know I was serious.
 He was upset as if I was making him a fool.
 I got up, left to the girl’s table but turned around on leaving, smiled as a flirt and said.

 "Make sure you don't get half a dress and one shoe."

 "I don't do half dates."

 The next shift, Thursday, he wasn’t there.
 I assumed his interest had waned.
-Friday, however, he showed up and explained he had worked Thursday at another facility.
+Friday, however, he showed up and explained he’d worked Thursday at another facility.

-"I got you a nice dress and shoes.
+"I got your dress and shoes for our date.
 They’re in my car.
 You want to see them?"

 "Get them and I will try them on in the ladies’ room.
 If they look good, I will let you see me wear them."

 With my smock over my new dress, I strode back to his isolated table.
-Walking across the cafeteria I crossed footsteps to provide emphasis of the high heels.
+Walking across the cafeteria I crossed my footsteps to provide emphasis from the high heels.
 Their clicking on the floor raised the heads of the girls at my regular table.

-Standing before his table, he stared down at my feet in the shoes he selected and smiled.
+Standing before him, he stared down at my feet in the shoes he selected and smiled.